DoD-Platform-One/bigbang/docs/understanding-bigbang/package-architecture/jaeger.md

 ## Licencing

-Jaeger has no licencing options nor requirements.
+Jaeger has no licensing options nor requirements.

 For production workloads, Jaeger uses Elasticsearch to store and query for traces.